hmcts/hwf-staffapp/features/README.md

 Mobile device emulation is based on an iPhone 15, configuration can be viewed at [/config/playwright.yml](/config/playwright.yml).

-To run one of the drivers individually, e.g. Desktop Webkit run:
+To run one of the drivers individually, e.g. Desktop Firefox run:

-`$ DRIVER=playwright_webkit CAPYBARA_JS_DRIVER=playwright_webkit bundle exec cucumber`
+`$ DRIVER=playwright_firefox CAPYBARA_JS_DRIVER=playwright_firefox bundle exec cucumber`

 All of the playwright drivers can be viewed in [support/playwright_driver_helper.rb](support/playwright_driver_helper.rb).